 Seek help from a tax resolution company

 Reaching out to tax experts can help you find suitable approaches to handling your delinquency status more efficiently.
+Additionally, you avoid the risk of getting your passport revoked or denied.
 Professionals can also provide you with valuable insights on how you can stay compliant moving forward.
 They will also interact with the IRS, so you don’t have to.

 As a U.S citizen, you are responsible for paying your taxes on time.
 Otherwise, you risk facing consequences that may prompt the State Department to revoke your passport and limit your travel options.

 Since not everyone is an expert in resolving these issues, relying on tax professionals can make a big difference.
-If your account now falls under serious delinquency status, reach out to our team at Peace of Mind Tax Help today.
+If your account now falls under serious delinquency status, reach out to our team.
 We have tax negotiation and mediation experts to help you minimize your tax liability.